O'Shannassy Aqueduct Trail Dee Slip Bridge Project

 FAQs

-Why is the Dee Slip Bridge currently closed?
+Why was the Dee Slip Bridge closed?

 A 2017 engineering assessment of the bridge determined the structure was nearing the end of its useful life.
 The bridge was then closed to vehicles and remained a pedestrian and cycle bridge.